Homepage of the site 'What to do with your life?'

 Before reading this question, read the question 'What is a good friend?'

 Indeed, a good partner is almost the same thing.
-The relationship therefore has the same fundamental characteristics of respect for the other, trust in the other, solidarity, and shared projects or common interests.
+The relationship therefore shares the same fundamental characteristics: respect for the other, trust in the other, solidarity, shared projects, or common interests.

-However, at the level of a partner, solidarity must be more important, because one can have several friends, but only one partner.
+Simply put, at the level of a partner, solidarity must be greater, because one can have multiple friends, but only one partner.

-Moreover, the shared project must be broader since it concerns a global life project.
+Moreover, the shared project must be broader, as it concerns a global life project.

-Finally, a relationship with a partner implies a minimum physical attraction.
+Finally, a relationship with a partner implies a minimum level of physical attraction.

-One may live for years without realizing that in the other person, respect and solidarity are only superficial, that the other person wore a mask even in the intimacy of the couple, thus making trust an illusion in essence.
-Often, it is only the hardships of life that lead to discovering the true intentions of the other.
+Conversely, one can live for years without realizing that the other's respect and solidarity are merely superficial, that the other wore a mask even within the intimacy of the couple, and that trust was fundamentally an illusion.
+It is often life's hardships that reveal the other's true intentions.

 The limits of communication

-Communication is in fashion.
-Indeed, couple therapists tend to reduce all problems to communication issues.
-However, couples' problems have two very different kinds of causes.
+Communication is the trend.
+In fact, couples therapists tend to attribute everything to communication problems.
+However, couple problems have causes of two very different natures.

-The first cause is that one lacks the courage to address the issue, or is overwhelmed by emotions when expressing it.
-In this case, it is indeed a communication problem... and even more so, it is often a lack of mastery in the technique for solving problems (identifying the problem, exploring the causes, finding a partial solution, and implementing it).
+The first cause is that we dare not address the problem, lack the courage to do so, or become overwhelmed by emotions when expressing it.
+In this case, it is indeed a communication problem... and even then.
+It is often more a lack of mastery of problem-solving techniques (identifying the problem, exploring causes, finding a partial solution, implementing it).

-Conversely, the second cause is that the issue is repeatedly brought up, yet no change occurs.
-In this case, it is a fundamental problem within one or both members of the couple, and communication will not change it.
-Worse, if it concerns a lack of respect by one partner towards the other, reducing it to a communication problem shifts part of the responsibility from the aggressor to the victim 'who did not communicate well enough'.
-See the questions 'Why is it important to master one's ego?', 'What must one do to be a good person?' and 'Is fidelity necessary in a couple?'.
+On the other hand, the second cause is that we return to the problem regularly, but this produces no change.
+In this case, it is a fundamental problem at the level of one or both members of the couple, and communication will not change anything.
+Worse still, if it concerns a lack of respect from one member toward the other, reducing it to a communication problem transfers part of the aggressor's responsibility to the victim 'who did not communicate well enough'.
+See the questions 'Why must one master one's ego?', 'What must one do to be a good person?' and 'Is fidelity necessary in a couple?'.

-When the union (marriage or an alternative form) is not satisfying, the question of breaking up arises.
-At this stage, it is important to go beyond the simple 'I no longer get along with him / her' before seriously considering separation.
-A better starting question is: Is it still possible to find a constructive way of living with the person we initially chose?
+When the union (marriage or alternative form) is unsatisfactory, the question of rupture arises.
+At this stage, it is important to move beyond the simple 'I no longer get along with him/her' before seriously considering separation.
+A better starting question is: Is it still possible to find a constructive way to live with the person we initially chose?

 •

-It rules out pessimism where couple life becomes a path of crosses.
+It excludes a morbid pessimism where life as a couple becomes a path of cross.

 •

-It sets a very strong requirement: not to have passively accepted that 'things were no longer working' or 'he or she betrayed me', but to have also tried everything reasonably feasible to put the relationship back on constructive foundations.
+It sets an extremely high standard: not to have passively accepted the fact that 'it no longer worked' or 'he or she betrayed me', but also to have attempted everything reasonably feasible to reposition the relationship on constructive foundations.

 •

-The possibility of making the couple satisfying, that is to say, restoring the four qualities of friendship at the level of the couple (respect for the other, trust in the other, solidarity, shared projects and common interests).
-From what has been said above, we can conclude that this requires both partners to adopt a 'successful life' approach, which is quite unlikely if one of them had a clear orientation towards 'success in life'.
+The possibility of making the couple satisfying, that is, restoring the four qualities of friendship at the couple level (respect for the other, trust in the other, solidarity, shared projects and common interests).
+From what precedes, we can conclude that this requires both partners to shift toward an approach of 'succeeding in life', which is quite improbable if one of them had a clearly oriented approach toward 'succeeding in life'.

 •

-Assessing external reasons for the couple that could justify continuing the relationship, even if its functioning is not fully satisfactory.
-For example, protecting the children.
-Once the external reasons are identified, if the stakes related to them are major, the question can possibly be transformed into: What am I, as an individual, capable of reasonably enduring?
+Assessing external reasons to the couple that may justify its continuation even if its functioning is not entirely satisfactory.
+For example, protecting children.
+Once external reasons are established, if the stakes related to them are significant, then the question may eventually transform into: What, as an individual, am I reasonably capable of enduring?

-More detailed explanation: Remember that friendship and love are measured by how much one is willing to be wronged in the relationship with the other in order to preserve that relationship.
-In the current case, it can be formulated as how much one is willing to be wronged in the relationship to protect the external reasons, for example, the children.
-Ultimately, it is a matter of finding the right balance between 'I don't want to be wronged at all', and 'I accept to be wronged beyond my capacity, or beyond the stakes related to the external reasons'.
+More detailed explanation: Let us recall that friendship and love are measured by how much one accepts to be disadvantaged in the relationship with the other to preserve that relationship.
+In the present case, this can be formulated as: how much one accepts to be disadvantaged at the couple level to protect external reasons, such as children.
+Ultimately, it is about finding the right balance between 'I do not want to be disadvantaged at all' and 'I accept to be disadvantaged beyond my capabilities, or beyond the stakes related to external reasons'.

-Regarding the problem-solving technique, refer to the question 'What are the conditions to meet in order to produce a serious reasoning?' as well as the book From Capital to Reason chapter 9 'The Problem Journal'.
-The problem-solving technique is described in the 'Functioning' paragraph.
-This method, designed for the professional world, might seem strange and rigid in the private sphere, but knowing how to assist each other in reasoning when facing a problem is a basic skill that is fully useful in the private sphere.
-It is better to have reasoning guided in a somewhat rigid way than to have reasoning that is smooth but omits one of the steps.
+Regarding problem-solving techniques, refer to the question 'What conditions must be met to produce serious reasoning?' as well as the book From Capital to Reason, chapter 9 'The Problem Journal'.
+Problem-solving techniques are described in the paragraph 'Functioning'.
+This method, intended for the workplace, may seem strange or rigid in the private sphere, but knowing how to mutually assist in producing reasoning in the face of a problem is a basic skill that finds full utility in the private sphere.
+Better to have reasoning conducted somewhat rigidly than flexibly but skipping one of the steps.

 New comment